Many thanks to the following individuals who have posted reviews:

 H. W. Bryce, Vancouver, B.C.
 2015

 I found this book to be a compelling read.

 I am of the same era, so I remember a lot about it.
-I remember the somber news on our battery-driven radio in the countryside of Northern Saskatchewan.
+I remember the sombre news on our battery-driven radio in the countryside of Northern Saskatchewan.
 The deep-voiced announcers pounded their reports through the static and ambient white noise to tell of this battle or that.

 There are many “moving” parts in Giselle’s past, and sometimes the oddest things will catch you unexpectedly.
 One such episode is when her mother was working for a widower farmer, and he popped the question.
-But her mother was convinced that her husband was coming back from “the gulag” in Siberia, and declined.
+But her mother was convinced that her husband was coming back from “the gulag” in Siberia and declined.
 She reported that he understood, but promised, “I will ask you again next year.”

 I had to stop to breathe.
 I don’t know why that moved me so much.

 But it is Giselle’s varied and often harried experiences that draw you in.
 Having to watch a Russian soldier bayonet a young mother in the crotch for fighting off his attempted rape and then stab her baby in the eyes with his bayonet has to be a life-changing trauma.

 And then, on the other side of that same railway car that was supposedly carrying them away from this nasty war that had landed on their doorstep, to freedom, that same soldier turned from his fresh killings to where Giselle, then an 11-year-old child, huddled on one side of her mother while her little sisters held on to their mother on the other side.
 He raped the mother, who begged the children not to cry or the soldier would “do that to you too.”